bridgecrew-perf4/terraform-intro-2/presentation.md

 # What are we *not* going to talk about?

-- "scale", "enterprise", "permissions"...
+- "scale", "enterprise", "permissions" ...
-- Docker, Kubernetes,...
+- Docker, Kubernetes, ...
+- Any more AWS-isms than we need ...

 ^ We are not going to bother with scale, growth, or anything associated with "enterprise" ^ We are also going to stay away from Docker, Kubernetes or anything super-specific